 - Exhibitors-those that signed up during a promotion or provided items for your use

 - Volunteers-it takes a village.
 They will appreciate that you appreciated them.

 Next step is to choose the appropriate gift for each recipient.

 Evaluate the relationship and the message being sent along with what you're looking to accomplish by giving this gift.

 - Reward?
 For work done or a contest won.

 - Branding?
 Imprinting your company image on the recipient every time they see the item.

 - Benevolent?
 Helping those that can't afford certain items.
 Cushioned flooring can be an easy expense for an event but something an exhibitor leaves out due to cost.
 Or it could simply be that your event necessitates flooring and you know there will be those that show up without any.
 Provide it for them!

-Appreciation-this can be anything from a gift card to seeds they can plant, food items and small useful items like ear buds, chargers, or step counters.
-Choose generic, helpful or useful to nearly everyone, especially those at an event.
+Show your appreciation with anything from a gift card to seeds they can plant, food items and small useful items like ear buds, chargers, or step counters.
+These items are useful to nearly everyone, especially those at an event.

 Think about gifts that last like plants and flowers with a thank you note in them from you and your staff.
 They can enjoy that during the show and well after, even planting once they return home.